What is PCI Genomics?

 - Welcomes reproductions of studies.

-- Welcomes preregistration submissions and preprint submissions based on preregistrations (whether or not reviewed)
+- Welcomes preprint submissions based on preregistrations (whether or not reviewed).

 - Welcomes preprints reporting negative results, provided that the questions addressed and the methodology are sound.